dustatron/dustatron-site/GITHUB_OAUTH_SETUP.md

-# Setting Up GitHub OAuth for Decap CMS
+# Setting Up GitHub Authentication for Decap CMS

 To enable GitHub authentication for Decap CMS on your GitHub Pages site, follow these steps: